ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 # Install Droplit Auth0 Skill

-In a new tab, go to [http://portal.droplit.io/](http://portal.droplit.io/) and sign in
+In a new tab, [open the Droplit Developer Portal](http://portal.droplit.io/)  and sign in

-1. Click "Ecosystems" \(side-left panel\) and select your desired ecosystem
-   1. conduits are ecosystem-wide, so we do not need to select an environment
+> Tip: Conduits are ecosystem-wide, so we do not need to select an environment

+1. In the left side panel, click **Ecosystems **and select your desired ecosystem
-2. Click "Conduits" to open the "Conduits" view
+2. Click **Conduits** to open the Conduits view
-3. Click the "Auth0" conduit and open the Auth0 conduit options
+3. Click the Auth0 conduit and open the Auth0 conduit options
-4. Click "Install"
+4. Click "**Install"**
 5. Label your conduit aptly - you have one for this ecosystem :\)
+   1. Names only appear in the Developer console, so this is more for internal benefit of knowing what the conduit is

 ### Configure Auth0 client with Droplit Auth0 conduit